Skip to content

 BRAIN Act (H.R.9113/S.4739)

 The landmark piece of bipartisan legislation — Bolstering Research and Innovation Now (BRAIN) Act (H.R.9113/S.4739) — is a historic first for the brain tumor community.
-It advances the quest to defeat brain tumor, once and for all, by increasing research funding, fostering collaboration, promoting critical awareness efforts, and supporting innovations in and access to care.
+It advances the quest to defeat brain tumors, once and for all, by increasing research funding, fostering collaboration, promoting critical awareness efforts, and supporting innovations in and access to care.

 BRAIN Act At A Glance